hannobraun/playground/2025-08-02_language-design/README.md

 { 1 2 3 } arr
 ```

+But this syntax sugar actually provides quite a bit of bang for the buck (as I found out, when I tried to go back and update the introduction with the more basic version).
+And it's not hard to implement.

-Maybe I'll go back later and update the array section in the introduction.
-But either way, it would make sense to make the nicer array syntax just sugar for the combination of block and `arr`.
+But it might still make sense to desugar the array syntax to this more basic block-based form, under the hood.

 ### Destructuring